PH Change, Really

 Use Multiple Indicators

 Don't rely on pH alone.
-Even so, combine it with other measurements like conductivity, visual observations, or chemical tests.
+Combine it with other measurements like conductivity, visual observations, or chemical tests.
 The convergence of evidence is much stronger than any single indicator.

 Real-World Examples Where pH Change Was the Deciding Factor